jus732/whiteboard/README.md

 ## User Stories or Use Cases

-1. As a non-registered user, I can register a new account
-2. As a non-registered user, I can start a new board
+1. As a user, I can start a new board and draw in real-time
-3. As a non-registered user, I can temporarily save my board
-4. As a non-registered user, I can export my boards as images
+2. As a user, I can export my boards as images
-5. As a user, I can log in to the site.
-6. As a user, I can save and delete boards to and from my account.
+3. As a user, I can see my notes in a list
-7. As a user, I can see all my boards in a list
+4. As a user, I can search through my notes by title

 ## Research Topics

-* (5 points) Integrate user authentication
-    * Passport.js for user authentication
-    * (Test account to be added)

 * (4 points) Integrate drawing tool
     * p5.js for canvas